1 Spring Street Grand Opening

 Visit the new robotics, language, and psychology labs to see demonstrations and ask questions about research.

-Rutgers’ Largest School Brings Innovation and Intellectual Capital to Central New Brunswick
+Rutgers’ Largest School Brings Innovation and Intellectual Capital to Downtown New Brunswick

 School of Arts and Sciences combines tech, psychology, and language expertise downtown